AdguardTeam/AdguardKnowledgeBase/01.general/01.adguard-ad-filters/docs.en.md

 <a name="contribute"></a>
 ## Contributing to AdGuard filters

-We are blessed to have a community that does not only love AdGuard, but also gives back.
-A lot of people volunteer in various ways to make other users' experiences with AdGuard better, and you can join them!
-We, for our part, can only be happy to reward the most active members of the community.
+We are blessed with a unique community that not only loves AdGuard but also gives back.
+Many people volunteer in various ways to make AdGuard's user experience better for everybody.
+You are welcome to join the band and make a difference.
+We will do our part and happily reward the most active community.
 So, what can you do?

 ### Report Issues